tobybellwood/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

 If you need to make changes to the OpenShift templates, you can define your own template via `lagoon.template`.

-{% hint style="info" %}
+!!!
+Note "Note:"
 	The template is called with `oc process`, so you should define the same parameters as seen in the default templates.
-{% endhint %}

 You can also overwrite the templates for a specific environment.
 This is done in [`.lagoon.yml`](lagoon-yml.md#environmentsnametypes)